Keith Gottfried

-Keith Gottfried (born 1966 in Brooklyn, New York) is a strategic advisor to public companies and their board of directors in the areas of shareholder activism preparedness and defense.
+Keith Gottfried (born 1966) is an American strategic advisor to public companies and their board of directors in the areas of shareholder activism preparedness and defense.
 Over the course of a career that spans more than 30 years, Gottfried has advised numerous public companies and their boards of directors on shareholder activism preparedness and defense, including in connection with high-profile proxy contests, special meeting demands, consent solicitations, and withhold vote/vote no campaigns, as well as unsolicited takeover offers and negotiated and contested M&A situations.
 Earlier in his career, Gottfried served as a senior official in the administration of President George W. Bush and was notably nominated by President Bush on July 29, 2005, and unanimously confirmed by the U.S. Senate on October 7, 2005, to serve as the 19th General Counsel for the United States Department of Housing and Urban Development (HUD).

 Personal history

 Early years

 Gottfried was born in 1966 in Brooklyn, New York.
 At or around his first birthday, Gottfried's family moved from an apartment in the Sheepshead Bay, Brooklyn section of New York City to Howard Beach, Queens where they moved into a then newly built two-level ranch house in the Rockwood Park, Queens section of Howard Beach, Queens.

 Gottfried is the son of Rosalie Gottfried and the late Bertram Gottfried.
 Gottfried's mother, a native of Brooklyn, NY, is the daughter of immigrants from Çanakkale, Turkey.
 Until relocating to Florida in 2021, Gottfried's mother was a long-time resident of Howard Beach, Queens.
 She worked as a middle-school math teacher for the New York City Board of Education for over 40 years until her retirement in 2004; her last teaching assignment prior to her retirement was the Albert Shanker School Of Visual And Performing Arts in Queens, New York.
 She also previously taught at the Horace Greeley Middle School JHS 10 in Long Island City, Queens.
 Prior to his death in 2011, Gottfried's father was a resident of Melbourne, Florida and a sales representative for various companies in the tobacco and cigar industries.

 Gottfried spent much of his childhood growing up in the Howard Beach, Queens area of New York City.
 Until relocating to Florida in 2021, Gottfried's mother lived in the same house in Howard Beach that Gottfried's parents first moved into in 1967.

 Gottfried has commented on his upbringing in Queens in regards to his views on housing and urban development; this can be seen in his public comments to the media and in his prepared statement (while a Nominee to be General Counsel of the U.S. Department of Housing and Urban Development) given to the U.S. Senate during a hearing of the United States Senate Committee on Banking, Housing, and Urban Affairs on September 15, 2005.